 Nathaniel Keohane, president of the Center for Climate and Energy Solutions, said that the clean energy economy is here to stay.
 “Thanks to policies with bipartisan support that are channeling investment into clean tech innovation and deployment, we are on the cusp of a more prosperous future: one where abundant zero-carbon energy sources like wind, solar and nuclear enhance America’s security, where investments in clean energy manufacturing create good jobs, and where the technologies that will power the economy of tomorrow—small modular reactors, clean hydrogen, sustainable aviation fuel, advanced batteries and so many others—are invented and deployed here in the U.S. and exported around the world.”

-Oceantic Network President and CEO Liz Burdock, who leads the leading advocacy group for the U.S. offshore wind industry—a main Trump target—nonetheless congratulated his “historical political comeback” in a statement.
-She said eight years ago, the first Trump administration “laid out the fundamental framework for our modern offshore wind industry and oversaw seven federal lease sales that netted $456 million for the federal treasury.
-Industry responded by making the first supply chain investments that are now creating jobs in Texas and South Carolina,” she said.
+American Clean Power Association CEO Jason Gromet said he “looks forward to working with the Trump-Vance administration to unleash American-made energy, deliver reliable power to the grid, grow the economy and enhance our national security."
+Oceantic Network President and CEO Liz Burdock, chief of the leading advocacy group for the U.S. offshore wind industry—a main Trump target—said the first Trump administration oversaw three federal lease sales that netted $456 million for the federal treasury."
+Industry responded, she said, "by making the first supply chain investments that are now creating jobs in Texas and South Carolina."

 Said Earthjustice President Abigail Dillen: “We will see Donald Trump in court."